Specific Learning Difficulties

 Enabling you to do your best at university

-We encourage applications from students with disabilities and specific learning difficulties and aim is to provide suitable facilities and implement policies that enable students to undertake and complete their studies successfully.
+We encourage applications from students with disabilities and specific learning difficulties and our aim is to provide suitable facilities and implement policies that enable students to undertake and complete their studies successfully.

 We advise you to disclose relevant information concerning additional needs arising from any disability, health-related condition or specific learning difficulty.
 Telling us about your needs allows us to consider what adjustments might need to be made to ensure your needs are met.
 Any information you divulge to the team is treated as confidential.